 - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
 Not applicable.
 This is a nonproject proposal. - c.
 What existing off-site sources of light or glare may affect your proposal?
 Not applicable.
 This is a nonproject proposal. - d.
-Proposed measures to reduce or control light and glare impacts, if any: [help] Not applicable.
-This is a nonproject proposal.
+Proposed measures to reduce or control light and glare impacts, if any: Not applicable.This is a nonproject proposal.

-12. Recreation
+12. Recreation [help]

 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?
-Not applicable.
-This is a nonproject proposal. - b.
+Not applicable.This is a nonproject proposal. - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-Not applicable.
-This is a nonproject proposal. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: Not applicable.
-This is a nonproject proposal.
+Not applicable. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:

-13. Historic and cultural preservation
+13. Historic and cultural preservation [help]

 a.
-Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
+Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
 If so, specifically describe.